View Categories

 • The fact is, that the reforms India launched in the early 1990s were not taking place as intended and a need for another set of reforms was felt by the government.

-• These reforms were not only deeper and delicate, but required a higher political will power from the governments.
+• These reforms were not only deeper and more delicate, but they also required a higher level of political will power from the governments.

-• The major components of the reform in Indian Economy are as given below:
+• The major components of the reform in Indian Economy are as follows:

-2. Public Sector Reforms – especially emphasizes on areas like greater functional autonomy, freer leverage to the capital market, international tie-ups and greenfield ventures, disinvestment (strategic), etc.
+3. Public Sector Reforms: especially emphasize areas like greater functional autonomy, freer leverage to the capital market, international tie-ups and greenfield ventures, disinvestment (strategic), etc.

-3. Reforms in Govt. and Public Institutions – Involves conversion of role of the government from the ‘controller’ to the ‘facilitator’ or the administrative reform.
+4. Reforms in Govt. and Public Institutions: Involves conversion of role of the government from the ‘controller’ to the ‘facilitator’ or the administrative reform.

 • Some other important areas were also emphasized:

-3. Greater Tax Devolution to the States – during the second generation of reforms, we see a visible change in the central policies favoring greater fiscal leverage to the states.
+3. Greater Tax Devolution to the States: during the second generation of reforms, we see a visible change in the central policies favoring greater fiscal leverage for the states.

-4. Focussing on the Social Sector – especially healthcare and education gets increased attention by the government with manifold increases in the budgetary outlay.
+4. Focusing on the Social Sector: especially healthcare and education, gets increased attention by the government with manifold increases in the budgetary outlay.

 Continued Evolution: Third Generation Reforms Building Indian Economy

-• Announcement of the third generation of reforms were made on launching of the Tenth Plan (2002–07) – ‘inclusive growth and development’
+• Announcement of the third generation of reforms were made on the launch of the Tenth Plan (2002–07): ‘inclusive growth and development’

-• The constitutional arrangements for a decentralized developmental process was already affected by 73rd and 74th amendment,
+• The constitutional arrangements for a decentralized developmental process was already affected by 73rd and 74th Amendments.

 • It was agreed in the early 2000s that the government gets convinced of the need for ‘inclusive growth and development’.